Anddd7/kotlin-spring-webflux-ddd-template/README.md

 - (Optional) Automatic format before commit when using IDEA commit dialog
   - Enter `Preferences -> Version Control -> Commit Dialog`
   - Check on Reformat/Optimize/Cleanup
+- Set jvm of gradle
+  - Enter `Build, Execution, Deployment -> Build Tools -> Gradle`
+  - Select `Gradle JVM: Use Project JDK`
+  > If the jvm is different with your project, will cause 'No tests found' error

 ## Test

 1. init test & integration test